adityathebe/telegramForwarder/readme.md

 Visit [http://localhost:3000/login](http://localhost:3000/login) to login

-## Access database from the docker container
+# Access database from the docker container

-If you've already install `psql` or any other Postgres GUI tools then you can simply connect to the database as the port `5432` is exposed and mapped to the host system's port `5432`
+If you've already installed `psql` or any other Postgres GUI tools then you can simply connect to the database as the port `5432` is exposed and mapped to the host system's port `5432`.

 However, if you don't have any of those tools and don't want to bother installing them, you can simply get an interactive shell on the docker container and access database from there.
 If you run the command below, you will get a shell on the postgres docker container